fxnn/gone/README.md

 Handlers are implemented in the `viewer` and the `editor` package.
 While the `editor` serves the editing UI, the `viewer` is responsible for serving whatever file is requested.

+Both use a set of backend packages.
-Both use the `filer` and `templates` as backend, which encapsulate reading and writing files from the filesystem, resp. templates delivered with `gone`.
+On the one hand this is `filer`, which encapsulate reading and writing files from the filesystem.
+On the other hand there is the `templates` package, which caches and renders the templates used for HTML output.

 ## Ziele